hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 # Next Steps, improve tokens:
 I'm going to make a third and last part of this guide with improvements to the tokens.
-- Blacklist tokens
+- Blacklist tokens.
-- Refresh tokens to avoid requesting the user and password every 15min
+- Refresh tokens to avoid requesting the user and password every 15min.
 - Security tokens, ask for user and password for important actions in case the JWT was stolen.